Walk Washington's most haunted locations. 12 stops, self-guided. 3 stops free. No guide, no schedule — just you and the dark.

 No. This is a self-guided walking tour.
 Each stop includes the address, a map pin, and the full haunting story.
 Walk at your own pace, start anytime, and take any route you like.

-The most visited stop on our Washington tour is Hay-Adams Hotel at Hay-Adams Hotel, 800, 16th Street Northwest.
+The most visited stop on our Washington tour is Hay-Adams Hotel at Hay-Adams Hotel, 800, 16th Street Northwest, dating back to 1928.

 3 stops free in Washington.
 No guide, no schedule — walk at your own pace after dark.